charlesreid1/2019-snakemake-cli/README.md

 in the user's working directory for Snakefiles.

-Snakemake functionality is provided through a command line tool called `banana`.
+Snakemake functionality is provided through a command line tool called `bananas`.

 # Quickstart